 As a graphic designer and illustrator, the written word is often where a commissioned concept begins.
 Be it in the form of a book cover, an editorial illustration, or even a packaging design, words written by someone else are often the springboard to creating a new project.
 This practice, along with my love of books and reading, led to the idea for this series.

 Authors in Ink celebrates my favorite writers of the last few centuries with a series of illustrated portraits.
-Each includes a quote that sheds some light on the writer’s creative process, thoughts on life, or what inspired them to become writers.
+Each includes a bit of a bio, and/or a chosen quote from the author that sheds some light on their creative process, their thoughts on life, or what inspired them to become writers.

 The portraits are created in ink, pen and brush, using historical photographs as reference.
 Each hand drawn portrait is then used in a digitally colored graphic design that represents a particular work, or cultural life of the subject.